eilin/learn2code/1. Basics/2. Operations/2_boolean_operations.md

 ## not
 <code>a = not b</code>

 "not" just switches the value of whatever boolean it precedes.
-If _b_ is False, then _a_ will be True, and vice-versa.
+If _b_ is False, then _a_ will be assigned True, and vice-versa.

+You will also see the negation operator used in this form: <code>a = b != c</code>

+> Do exercise 2 before moving on to the next lesson!